-We all need interaction with other human beings, but for those with introvert personalities too much time spent chatting or doing activities with others can take it’s toll on an introverted soul.
+We all need interaction with other human beings, but for those with introvert personalities too many people with too much chat takes it’s toll on introverted souls.

 Will I still be popular with clients?

 Don’t fret if this is you.
 We are going to talk about how having an introvert personality is perfect for you and all your beauty clients.